NCERT Solutions for class 8 Science Chapter 16 – Light

 A mirror has a very smooth surface.
 That is why it gives a regular reflection.

 e) White Chalk powder that is used in school- Diffused reflection

 Chalk powder spread on a surface is an example of an irregular surface.
 Hence, it is rough.
-Therefore, diffused reflection will appear from chalk powder.
+Therefore, the diffused reflection will appear from chalk powder.